+• All staff should take care not to place themselves in a vulnerable position with a child.
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.

+- We understand that a child or young person may make an allegation against a member of staff.
+If such an allegation is made, the member of staff receiving the allegation will immediately inform the most senior member of staff available. - The manager on all such occasions will discuss the content of the allegation with the Designated Officer's team for the Local Authority (LADO), before taking any action.
+In our county the named Designated Officer is:

+Alison Beasley, Designated Officer (01865 815956),

+LADO team 01865 810603 or

+Lado.safeguardingchildren@oxfordshire.gov.uk

-- All staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - We understand that a child or young person may make an allegation against a member of staff.
-If such an allegation is made, the member of staff receiving the allegation will immediately inform the most senior member of staff available. - · The Headteacher on all such occasions will discuss the content of the allegation with the Designated Officer's team for the Local Authority (LADO). before taking any action.
-In our county the named Designated Officer is: - o Alison Beasley, Designated Officer (01865 815956), - o LADO team 01865 810603 or - o Lado.safeguardingchildren@oxfordshire.gov.uk - o Contact must be made with the Designated officer or one of the assistant Designated Officer's before any internal investigation is commenced - If the allegation made to a member of staff concerns the Headteacher themselves, the person receiving the allegation will immediately inform the Chair of the governing body who will consult with Designated Officers team, without notifying the Headteacher first. - The school will follow the procedures for managing allegations against staff, as outlined in keeping children safe in education 2016. - Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult with the Designated Officers team and HR before making any decisions around suspension. - See flowchart appendix B
+Contact must be made with the Designated Officer or one of the Assistant Designated Officer's before any internal investigation is commenced

+- If the allegation made to a member of staff concerns the Headteacher themselves, the person receiving the allegation will immediately inform the Chair of the Governing Body who will consult with Designated Officers team. - The school will follow the procedures for Managing Allegations Against Staff, as outlined in Keeping Children Safe in Education 2018. - Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult with the Designated Officers team and HR before making any decisions around suspension.

+See flowchart appendix B for further details

-17. Whistleblowing
+Whistleblowing

-- · We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues and appropriate advice will be sought from the Designated Officers Team where necessary.
+- We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues and appropriate advice will be sought from the Designated Officers Team where necessary. - See full details in our school Whistleblowing Policy.

-18. Physical Intervention/Positive Handling
+Physical Intervention/Positive Handling

 - Our policy on physical intervention/positive handling by staff is set out separately, as part of our Behaviour Policy.
-It complies with LA Guidance, 'The Use of Force to Control or Restrain Pupils' 2010. - Such events should be recorded and signed by a witness. - We recommend that staff, who are likely to need to use physical intervention, should be appropriately trained. - We understand that physical intervention of a nature which is both unreasonable and disproportionate to the circumstances and or causes injury or distress to a child may be considered under child protection or disciplinary procedures. - See full details in our Behaviour Policy.
+It complies with LA Guidance, 'The Use of Force to Control or Restrain Pupils' 2010. - Such events should be recorded and signed by a witness. - We recommend that staff who are likely to need to use physical intervention should be appropriately trained. - We understand that physical intervention of a nature which is both unreasonable and disproportionate to the circumstances and or causes injury or distress to a child may be considered under child protection or disciplinary procedures. - See full details in our Behaviour Policy.

-19. Anti-Bullying
+Anti-Bullying

 - Our policy on the prevention and management of bullying is set out in a separate policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 Bullying is a safeguarding matter that if left unresolved can become a child protection matter.
-Our school will take seriously any bullying concerns and both investigate and take action to protect pupils where appropriate. - We will liaise with the anti-bullying co-ordinator from OCC where appropriate http://schools.oxfordshire.gov.uk/cms/content/anti-bullying - See full details in our anti-bullying policy.
+Our school will take seriously any bullying concerns and both investigate and take action to protect pupils where appropriate. - We will liaise with the anti-bullying co-ordinator from OCC where appropriate http://schools.oxfordshire.gov.uk/cms/content/anti-bullying - See full details in our Anti-bullying Policy

-20. Health & Safety
+Health & Safety

-- Our Health & Safety policy, reflects the consideration we give to the protection of our children both physically within the school environment and, for example, in relation to internet use, and when away from the school when undertaking school trips and visits. - See full details in our health and safety policy and risk assessment file.
+- Our Health & Safety Policy, reflects the consideration we give to the protection of our children both physically within the school environment and, for example, in relation to internet use, and when away from the school when undertaking school trips and visits. - See full details in our Health and Safety Policy that additional barriers can exist when recognising abuse and neglect in this group of children.
+This can include:

-21. Children with Special Educational Needs
+Children with Special Educational Needs